justmarkham/DAT5/README.md

 * Follow data scientists on Twitter.
 This will help you stay up on the latest news/models/applications/tools.
 * Participate in [Data Community DC](http://www.datacommunitydc.org/) events.
 They sponsor meetups, workshops, etc, notably the [Data Science DC Meetup](http://www.meetup.com/Data-Science-DC/).
 Sign up for their [newsletter](http://www.datacommunitydc.org/newsletter/) also!
 * Read blogs to keep learning.
 I really like [District Data Labs](http://districtdatalabs.silvrback.com/).
 * Do Kaggle competitions!
 This is a good way to continue and hone your skillset.
-Plus, you'll learn a ton along the wya.
+Plus, you'll learn a ton along the way.